-- 3. Rotate the Attenuator Dial fully CLOCKWISE. - Press Release Button on the Rotational Knob and rotate antenna (until maximum number of LED lights illuminate on the Signal Meter).

-NOTE: LED lights will illuminate from left to right.
-All LED lights may not illuminate, depending on signal strength.
+- 3. Rotate the Attenuator Dial fully CLOCKWISE. - 4.
+Press Release Button on the Rotational Knob and rotate antenna (until maximum number of LED lights illuminate on the Signal Meter). - NOTE: LED lights will illuminate from left to right.
+All LED lights may not illuminate, depending on signal strength. - 5.
+Rotate Attenuator Dial COUNTER-CLOCKWISE until the last illuminated LED light flickers.